We’re Here for You.

 What kind of company is Meridian?

 Meridian is a professional services firm focused on helping progressive leaders and their organizations use data to make better decisions and communicate more effectively.
-To do this, our team brings together a unique set of capabilities that includes research, analysis, project management, advisory services, executive coaching and group facilitation.
+To do this, our team brings together a unique set of capabilities that includes research, data analysis and visualization, project management, advisory services, executive coaching and group facilitation.

 By combining our capabilities with specialized information technologies and data from a variety of sources, our team works with clients to understand their environment, develop strategy and manage performance in new and powerful ways.